 As a result, many EU nationals no longer feel welcome or confident enough to stay in Scotland long term.
 According to the Office for National Statistics, 117,000 EU nationals left the UK in 2016, the year of the referendum – a 36% increase on 2015.
 This is partly due to the outcome of the referendum, the rhetoric used throughout the campaign and the media coverage of it.

-We’ve created this page with the aim to help you – third sector employers and employees – understand the background and the changes affecting our EU colleagues, and direct you to useful resources:
+We’ve created this page with the aim to help you – voluntary sector employers and employees – understand the background and the changes affecting our EU colleagues, and direct you to useful resources:

 SCVO were also recently one of over 100 charities, campaign groups and civil society leaders which joined forces to launch a new Scotland Declaration on Human Rights, calling for leadership to protect rights in the face of Brexit, as new research shows considerable public support for human rights.
 Find out more in our press release.